clia/aster/README.md

 RCProxy is a lightweight, fast but powerful Redis Cluster Proxy written in Rust.

 It supports memcache/redis singleton/redis cluster protocol all in one.
-Aster can proxy with two models:
+RCProxy can proxy with two models:

 1. proxy mode: the same as [twemproxy](https://github.com/twitter/twemproxy).
 2. cluster mode: proxy for redis cluster.
 You can use non-cluster redis client access the redis cluster.(Inspired with [Corvus](https://github.com/eleme/corvus))